What is the Difference Between Combinational Vs. Sequential Circuits

 Key Features of Combinational Circuits

-• Made up of logic gates: Combinational circuits are primarily built using logic gates like AND, OR, and NOT.
+- Made up of logic gates: Combinational vs Sequential Circuits are primarily built using logic gates like AND, OR, and NOT.

 Unlike combinational circuits, sequential circuits are more complex because they take both the current inputs and previous states into account.
 In other words, they have memory.
-This allows them to store information and use it later to influence the output, making them dependent on time or sequences of events.
+Having memory allows them to store information and use it later to influence the output, making them dependent on time or sequences of events.

 Key Features of Sequential Circuits